-71.(1) This section applies to information that has not been disclosed in a
+- 71.(1) This section applies to information that has not been disclosed in a proceeding in open court and was obtained by using a surveillance warrant (the "relevant information"). - (2) A police officer who obtained relevant information must not disclose the information to someone other than- - (a) the judge or magistrate who issued the warrant or a judge or magistrate hearing an application for an extension of the warrant or an application under section 69 or an application for a warrant in relation to the same or a different person; or - (b) a court taking evidence about a charge of an offence in which the information is evidence; or - (c) the commissioner or a person authorised by the commissioner; or - (d) another police officer involved in-

-- (2) A police officer who obtained relevant information must not disclose the information to someone other than- - (a) the judge or magistrate who issued the warrant or a judge or magistrate hearing an application for an extension of the warrant or an application under section 69 or an application for a warrant in relation to the same or a different person; or - (b) a court taking evidence about a charge of an offence in which the information is evidence; or - (c) the commissioner or a person authorised by the commissioner; or - (d) another police officer involved in- - (i) the investigation into the relevant criminal activity for which the powers were exercised; or - (ii) an investigation of any indictable offence started because of information obtained under the warrant or linked to the offence under investigation; or - (iii) a proceeding in which the information is evidence; or - (e) a declared law enforcement agency; or - (f) a public prosecutor, but only for use in a proceeding in which the information is evidence or for an application for an extension of the warrant or an application under section 69 or the issue of another surveillance warrant; or - (g) a lawyer representing a person in a proceeding in which the information is evidence; or - (h) a monitor; or - (i) a person transcribing or making copies of recordings.
+- (i) the investigation into the relevant criminal activity for which the powers were exercised; or - (ii) an investigation of any indictable offence started because of information obtained under the warrant or linked to the offence under investigation; or - (iii) a proceeding in which the information is evidence; or - (e) a declared law enforcement agency; or - (f) a public prosecutor, but only for use in a proceeding in which the information is evidence or for an application for an extension of the warrant or an application under section 69 or the issue of another surveillance warrant; or - (g) a lawyer representing a person in a proceeding in which the information is evidence; or - (h) a monitor; or - (i) a person transcribing or making copies of recordings.